caizikun/PICA-Python-Instrument-Control-and-Automation/README.md

 ---

-## 📚 Resources & Documentation
+## Resources & Documentation

 #### Included Manuals
 A collection of official instrument manuals and software library documentation is provided within the `/_assets/Manuals/` directory.
 These documents serve as valuable technical references.

 #### Instrument Interfacing Guide
-For a detailed guide on hardware setup, instrument configuration, and connection testing, please consult the **Python Instrument Interfacing Guide**.
+For a quick reference on instrument addresses, see the `GPIB_Address_Guide.md` file.

 ---